Passive income pays for my electricity, wifi, water and mobile bills without me working. How? With investing!

-It’s a shame that the term is being used by MLMs and weird scams which can put people off actual passive income!
-There are many legitimate ways to make a such an income.
-However, many of the common methods such as being a landlord and collecting rental income require substantial capital upfront.
 As I didn’t have this much money, investing a percentage of my income into the stock market every month made the most sense.
-For me personally, I made my money primarily off dividends from my stock market investment portfolio.
-I also make some bank interest which is where I store my 12 month emergency fund.
+For me personally, I made my money primarily off dividends and distributions from my stock market investment portfolio.
+I also make some bank interest which is where I store my emergency fund.

 I know what you’re thinking.